 The Lotus Auto CPAP by Curative Medical is a no-nonsense, bare-bones machine.
 Think back to when McDonald’s launched its first restaurant.
 Only three items were served: burgers, fries, and a soft drink.
 The founders limited the menu to only the most popular fast-food items.
 Similarly, the Lotus has a lean set of features which capitalize on the most successful elements of CPAP therapy.

-This is an excellent (and if we’re honest, aesthetically pleasing) little machine that is more affordable than many of its counterparts.
+This is an excellent (and if we’re honest, aesthetically pleasing), basic CPAP that is more affordable than many of its counterparts.

 - Two-year warranty